ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## describe_include_subcolumns {#describe_include_subcolumns}

 Enables describing subcolumns for a [DESCRIBE](../../sql-reference/statements/describe-table.md) query.
-Subcolumns appear if [Tuple](../../sql-reference/data-types/tuple.md) or [Map](../../sql-reference/data-types/map.md#map-subcolumns) data types are used.
+Subcolumns appear in columns of [Tuple](../../sql-reference/data-types/tuple.md) or [Map](../../sql-reference/data-types/map.md#map-subcolumns) data types.

 Possible values:

--   0 — Subcolumns are not included in DESCRIBE queries.
+-   0 — Subcolumns are not included in `DESCRIBE` queries.
--   1 — Subcolumns are included in DESCRIBE queries.
+-   1 — Subcolumns are included in `DESCRIBE` queries.

 Default value: `0`.

+**Example**

+See an example for the [DESCRIBE](../../sql-reference/statements/describe-table.md) statement.